elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- Misfortune befall whoever holds the resin of this country in their hands.
+- Woe to him who comes in contact with this country's resin.

 - {:.sp} The Man Reciter.